awsdocs/amazon-ecs-developer-guide/doc_source/ecs-optimized_AMI.md

 |  China \(Ningxia\)  |  `cn-northwest-1`  |  [View AMI ID](https://cn-northwest-1.console.amazonaws.cn/systems-manager/parameters/aws/service/ami-windows-latest/Windows_Server-1909-English-Core-ECS_Optimized?region=cn-northwest-1#)  |

 For a full list of current and previous versions of the Amazon ECS\-optimized Windows Server 1909 Core AMI and their corresponding versions of the Amazon ECS container agent and Docker see [Windows Amazon ECS\-optimized AMIs versions](ecs-ami-versions.md#ecs-ami-versions-windows)\.

+**Important**
+The Amazon ECS\-optimized Windows Server 1909 Core AMI is being deprecated\.
+No new versions of this AMI will be released\.

 ### Windows Server 2016 Full<a name="windows-2016-full-ami"></a>